Trinity-Cyber-Inc/tc-portal-sync/README.md

 If you change query parameters between runs, update the fields being requested, or make other modifications you will need to erase the `~/.tc3/tc-portal-end-cursor` file and start from scratch.

+## Bash Script
+There's a wrapper bash script that installs as part of the RPM which wraps the Python runtime environment, an instance environment file, and a config file.
+The syntax is:
+`/opt/trinity/tc-portal-sync/run-portal-sync.sh <instance name> --args --to --the --python --script go here` The first argument is the instance name: default, demo, etc. as a bare parameter.
+The remaining arguments are forwarded to the python script directly.
+The instance name is converted to a config file and passed as `--config /opt/trinity/tc-portal-sync/config-${instance}.json` to the python.
+An example invocation is:
+`./run-portal-sync.sh default --last 10`
+which would run the script with the default configuration pulling the last 10 events.